 I have read a number of Brendon Burchard’s books (Motivation Manifesto, High Performance Habits and Life’s Golden Ticket), have taken his Transformation Week and am studying his Productivity Masterclass also.
 As many of you will know from the contents of this site, personal improvement is something I take seriously and am always ready to look at new and related materials.
 So, when an invite came into my inbox to look at unreleased footage of Brendon discussing the 10 Human Drives, I accepted.

 The course is a 90-minute recording broken into three segments where Brendon gives an overview of the 10 human drives, plus a bonus 11th, and offers actionable advice on how you can boost each one of these 10 human drives for yourself quickly and easily so that you can live a life with more Charge.
 Incidentally, this is the title of his 2012 best-selling book (The Charge) which goes into more depth on each of the drives.
-I have not read it but it is now in my future reading list.

 The audience at the course had the benefit of workbooks with activities, tests and exercises to allow them to get more benefit from Brendon’s material (after all, they did pay to be there) but we do not get access to this.
 There is a bonus 30-minute segment from his Achievement Accelerator course which also looks at these 10 human drives and provides more perspective on them and how you, in your role as a leader, can use this insight to better understand why people you interact with may be acting up.

 Our problem is that we live in mediocrity, settling for less than we are capable of and blame this state on external factors that we don’t, in reality, have any control over.
 The only thing we can control is ourself and our reaction to these events.
 “But, I have to …”, “It’s because XYZ happens that I have to …” and so on are familiar excuses we all default to, but we can choose more and more easily than we might think.